 Not all chronic diseases are preventable.
 However, a sizeable portion of the 50% of all adults living with chronic disease could have made efforts to prevent them.
 Some of the most common include hypertension, diabetes, chronic back and joint pain, and heart disease.
 All of these conditions are, in part, preventable.
 Implementing healthier lifestyle changes in your life, such as a better diet and exercise, as well as getting annual check-ups at the doctors can help you reduce your chances of developing a chronic condition or of spotting it early and treating or curing it.

 The risk of disability

 If you’re a working father, the risk of disability due to illness or injury affects more than your life, but also the financial security of the family.
 Long-term disability insurance can help you cover this possibility, but as Darras Law shows, insurance companies have denied perfectly legitimate claims to save money, in the past.
-Besides being aware of the risks in the workplace and at home, you have to be aware of the risks that can stop you getting the coverage you deserve.
-There is legal help that can help you get your coverage from insurance providers, so if you are ever denied your claim, know that you still have options.
+Besides being aware of the risks in the workplace, you have to take utmost precautions for your safety.
+Nevertheless, the experts at ghitterman.com also suggest getting legal help that can help you get your compensation for the disability caused due to work.

 Your mental health